ropensci/qualR/README.md

 ## How to use

-`qualR` have 6 functions:
+`qualR` have the following functions:
-*  `CetesbRetrieve`: Download one parameter from one air quality station (AQS) from CETESB QUALAR System.
+* `CetesbRetrieveParam`: Download a list of different parameter from one air quality station (AQS) from CETESB QUALAR System.
 * `CetesbRetrievePol`: Download criteria pollutants from one AQS from CETESB QUALAR System.
 * `CetesbRetrieveMet`: Download meteorological parameters from one AQS from CETESB QUALAR System.
 * `CetesbRetrieveMetPol`: Download meteorological parameters and criteria pollutants from one AQS from CETESB QUALAR System.
-* `CetesbRetrieveParam`: Download a list of different parameters from CETESB QUALAR System.
 * `MonitorArRetrieve`: Download a list of different parameters from MonitorAr - Rio program.
+* `MonitorArRetrievePol`: Download criteria pollutants from one AQS from MonitorAr - Rio program.
+* `MonitorArRetrieveMet`: Download meteorological parameters from one AQS from MonitorAr - Rio program.
+* `MonitorArRetrieveMetPol`: Download meteorological parameters and criteria pollutants from one AQS from MonitorAr - Rio Program.

 These functions return a data frame, with a `date` column in POSIXct, which allows you